Winter Green Notes

 swellings in the stems; prune and burn galls before September.

-- If citrus fruit had fruit fly damage the previous year then regular use of the organically certified
+- If citrus fruit had fruit fly damage the previous year then regular use of the organically approved

 fruit fly traps is needed.